Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Introduction

 In this work, we build upon the conflict graph modeling approach introduced in~\cite{delPrever2024PACIFISTA:RAN}, addressing its reliance on arbitrary testing within digital twins.
-We propose a novel data-driven method using \acp{GNN} to learn the relationships between xApps, control parameters, and KPIs based on data from the \ac{RAN}.
-By leveraging GNNs, we can predict links and identify hidden relationships based on the graph topology and node features, allowing us to reconstruct complete conflict graphs.
+We propose a novel data-driven method using \acp{GNN} to learn the relationships between the nodes (e.g., xApps, control parameters, and KPIs) based on collected data from the current state of the xApps, parameters, and KPIs.
+By leveraging \acp{GNN}, we can predict links and identify hidden relationships based on the graph topology and node features, allowing us to reconstruct complete conflict graphs.
 Specifically, we leverage GraphSAGE~\cite{Hamilton2017InductiveGraphs}, an inductive learning framework, for its ability to generalize to unseen nodes and scale efficiently across large graphs.
-In possession of the reconstructed conflict graph, we can utilize graph labeling to identify different types of conflicts based on their well-defined, graph-based definition.
+In possession of the reconstructed conflict graph, we can utilize graph labeling to identify the different types of conflicts based on their well-defined, graph-based definition.
 This approach allows us to detect conflicts that emerge from the learned interactions between control parameters and \acp{KPI}.